 PHA will reimburse the receiving HA for the full amount of the housing assistance payments made by the receiving HA for the portable family.
-Additionally, PHA will reimburse the receiving HA for the lesser of 80% of PHA's prorated column B administrative fee rate or 100% of the receiving HA's prorated column B administrative fee rate for each program unit under HAP contract on the first day of the month for which the receiving HA is billing PHA.
+Additionally, PHA will reimburse the receiving HA for the lesser of 80% of PHA's prorated column B administrative fee rate or 100% of the receiving HA's prorated column B administrative fee rate or 100% of the receiving HA's prorated column B administrative fees are protect on the first day of the month for which the receiving HA is billing PHA.
 If administrative fees are prorated, the proration will apply to the amount of the administrative fee for which the receiving HA may bill.
 If both PHAs agree, the PHAs may negotiate a different amount of reimbursement.